electron/electron/docs/api/session.md

 * `config` Object
   * `pacScript` String - The URL associated with the PAC file.
   * `proxyRules` String - Rules indicating which proxies to use.
+  * `proxyBypassRules` String - Rules indicating which URLs should bypass the proxy settings.
 * `callback` Function - Called when operation is done.

 Sets the proxy settings.